March 30, 2023

-The Denman cross-island trail was identified as top priority for the CVRD to pursue during the 2010-2011 planning process for the Denman Island Parks and Greenways Master Plan.
+The Denman Cross-Island Trail was identified as a top priority for the CVRD to pursue during the 2010-2011 planning process for the Denman Island Parks and Greenways Master Plan.

 The intent for the cross-island trail is to provide a safe route for pedestrians, cyclists and horseback riders to travel across the island and to connect key amenities such as the village, Central Park, the Old School, Cable Beach and the two ferry terminals.

 For most of its length, the proposed trail route follows Denman and East roads and runs alongside the existing road system.
 The proposal is to divert the trail for a short stretch along Corrigal Road and an unopened road allowance that links to Mallard Way and from there to Owl Crescent and back to East Road.
 Where it runs alongside the road and where the right-of-way width permits, the trail will be separated from the road pavement by a 0.30 – 2 m wide vegetated strip.
 The trail is proposed to be 2 metres wide for most of the distance; however, it may narrow in sections to accommodate an adjacent dirt path for horses or where difficult terrain limits the width.
 The goal is to have the least road crossings possible and keep the trail a constant width.

 From October 2011 to October 2012, CVRD staff worked with the Denman Island Trails Committee, a volunteer committee of the Denman Island Residents Association (DIRA), to review the feasibility of a trail along two possible corridors – the Lacon-McFarlane Road right-of-way and the Denman-East Road right-of-way.